The Impact

 When crops are destroyed, we’re all affected.
 Georgia farmers help ensure we continue to have access to fresh, locally grown food and that we don’t have to rely on exports from other countries.
 A robust agriculture industry leads to a stronger and healthier Georgia.

-Hurricane Helene is the third named storm to hit the State of Georgia in the past thirteen months, and it could not have come at a worse time for Georgia farmers and producers who were already facing economic hardship caused by inflation, high input costs, and depressed commodity prices.
+Hurricane Helene was the third named storm to hit the State of Georgia in the past thirteen months, and it could not have come at a worse time for Georgia farmers and producers who were already facing economic hardship caused by inflation, high input costs, and depressed commodity prices.

 Prior to Helene, US Net Farm Income was projected to drop by $6.5 billion in 2024, following a decline of $35.6 billion in 2023.

-The University of Georgia has released initial estimates for each commodity, including Pecans, Poultry, Cotton, Peanuts, Citrus, Dairy Vegetables, Forestry, Beef, and more.
+The University of Georgia released initial estimates for each commodity, including Pecans, Poultry, Cotton, Peanuts, Citrus, Dairy Vegetables, Forestry, Beef, and more.
 Scroll down to find the latest estimates in the graphics below.
 These graphics were created to be downloaded and shared digitally to help spread awareness of the impact.

 See the most recent release from Georgia Governor Brian Kemp for more